Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

 For example: Say that you have a page that’s coded using older techniques rather than modern and leaner ones.

-Older techniques could include significant code bloat and result in slower rendering of the page as a result.
+Older techniques could include significant code bloat and result in the slower rendering of the page as a result.

 To eliminate this, you can improve your coding techniques by creating leaner and less bloated code, resulting in a much better page rendering experience.